atomone-hub/atomone-docs/docs/getting-started/index.md

 AtomOne’s decisions are made through decentralized governance, and your participation helps shape the future of the ecosystem.
 Get involved by:

 - Checking out the [governance page](https://gov.atom.one/) – Stay informed on proposals and upcoming votes.
-- Voting on key decisions – Cast your vote on protocol upgrades, funding allocations, and community initiatives.
+- Voting on key decisions – Cast your vote on protocol upgrades, new proposed  modules/ implementations and other community initiatives
 - Joining governance discussions – Share your perspectives on the forum, Discord, Twitter, and Reddit.